rise of the citizen developer

 A: We need citizen developers for several reasons:

 Accelerated development: Citizen developers can help businesses accelerate the development process by creating applications and tools without relying on IT departments.
-This can help businesses bring new products and services to market faster and respond quickly to changing business needs.

 Cost savings: Citizen development can help businesses reduce the cost of development by using low-code or no-code platforms that don’t require specialized technical skills.